andreww/fox/DoX/FoX_wxml.md

 * `xml_OpenFile`
 **filename**: *string*: Filename to be opened
 **xf**: *xmlf_t*: XML File handle
-(**preserve_whitespace**): *logical*: Is whitespace important in the output?
-(If not, the XML will be pretty-printed.)
-  *default: false*
 (**channel**): *integer*: What Fortran file handle should the XML file be attached to?
   *default: picked by the library at runtime*
+(**pretty_print**): *logical*: Should the XML output be formatted to look pretty?
+(This implies that whitespace is not significant)
+  *default: false*
 (**replace**): *logical*: Should the file be replaced if it already exists?
   *default: no, stop at runtime if file already exists*
 (**addDecl**): *logical*: Should an XML declaration be added at the start of the file?
   *default: yes*
+(**namespace**): *logical*: Should wxml prevent the output of namespace-ill-formed documents?
+ *default: yes*
 (**valid**): *logical*: Should wxml carry out any checks on the optional VC constraints specified by XML?
- *default: yes*
+ *default: no*
 (**warning**): *logical*: Should wxml emit warnings when it is unable to guarantee well-formedness?
  *default: no*

 Open a file for writing XML

 By default, the XML will have no extraneous text nodes.
-This has the effect of it looking slightly ugly, since there will be no newlines inserted between tags.
+This can have the effect of it looking slightly ugly, since there will be no newlines inserted between tags.

-This behaviour can be changed to produce slightly nicer looking XML, by switching on broken_indenting.
+This behaviour can be changed to produce slightly nicer looking XML, by switching on pretty_print.
 This will insert newlines and spaces between some tags where they are unlikely to carry semantics.
 Note, though, that this does result in the XML produced being not quite what was asked for, since extra characters and text nodes have been inserted.

 NB: The **replace** option should be noted.
 By default, xml_OpenFile will fail with a runtime error if you try and write to an existing file.
 If you are sure you want to continue on in such a case, then you can specify `**replace**=.true.` and any existing files will be overwritten.
 If finer granularity is required over how to proceed in such cases, use the Fortran `inquire` statement in your code.
-There is no 'append' functionality by design - any XML file created by appending to an existing file would almost certainly be invalid.
+There is no 'append' functionality by design - any XML file created by appending to an existing file would be invalid.

 * `xml_Close`
 **xf**: *xmlf_t*: XML File handle